Omegapy/OS-and-Achitecture/Readme.txt

 Critical Thinking Assignment (50 Points)
 Operating Systems and Structures
-On a Linux machine, run the command of “systemctl list-units  - - type=service”.
+On a Linux machine, run the command of  systemctl list-units  - - type=service .

-Similarly, on a Windows machine, run the command of “net start”.
+Similarly, on a Windows machine, run the command of  net start .

 Find at least 3 services, explain the services you selected.
 Based on what we learned from Module 1: Introduction to Operating-System and Structures, write an essay about essential services that operating systems provide.